Designing the Macro

 Issues

-Consider what types of issues may be encountered while running the macro.
-Figure out ahead of time how they will be handled.
+Consider the types of issues that may be encountered when running the macro.
+Figure out, ahead of time, how they will be handled.

 Macro Design

-Pseudocode is based on the terms psuedo and code and it means fake code.
-It is a compact and informal high-level description of a program using a similar structure to the final program, but without following all the syntax and semantic conventions of the language.
+Pseudocode is based on the terms pseudo and code, and it means fake code.
+It is a compact and informal high-level description of a program, using a similar structure to the final program but without adhering to all the syntax and semantic conventions of the language.
 It is a natural language description of the program flow.

 Pseudocode allows the programmer to work through the macro solution before attempting to code it.
-If a programmer cannot describe the solution, they cannot code the solution.
-Additionally, once written, the programmer can imagine how the macro will work in practice and test to see whether the design is correct and will work.
+If a programmer cannot describe the solution, they cannot effectively implement it.
+Additionally, once written, the programmer can envision how the macro will work in practice and test to ensure the design is correct and will function as intended.

 For example, the following pseudocode:

-IF counter is larger than total number of elements in database
+IF counter is larger than the total number of elements in the database

 Display an error: Element counter exceeded